-WASHINGTON D.C.
-The Japanese American Veterans Association (JAVA) announces its annual scholarship award program for 2021.
+Washington, DC.
+The Japanese American Veterans Association (JAVA) announces its annual scholarship award program for 2023.
 The scholarships will benefit a range of graduating high school seniors, undergraduate students, and post-graduate and professional education students.
-Application instructions, forms, and other details are posted on the JAVA website, https://java-us.org.
+Application instructions, forms, and other details are posted on the JAVA WEBSITE, HTTPS://JAVA-US.ORG.

 The scholarships include:

-- U.S. Senator Daniel K. Inouye Memorial Scholarship ($3,000) -- honoring the late U.S. Senator Daniel K. Inouye’s iconic career of military and civilian public service
+– The U.S. Senator Daniel K. Inouye Memorial Scholarship ($3,000) honoring the late U.S. Senator Daniel K. Inouye’s iconic career of military and civilian public service.

-- Kiyoko Tsuboi Taubkin Legacy Scholarship ($2,000) -- a tribute to Ms. Kiyoko Tsuboi Taubkin, a longtime supporter of JAVA
+– The Kiyoko Tsuboi Taubkin Legacy Scholarship ($2,000), a tribute to Ms. Kiyoko Tsuboi Taubkin, a longtime supporter of JAVA.

-- JAVA Memorial Scholarships ($1,500), honoring Nisei veterans, JAVA members and/or their family members.
-The 2021 JAVA Memorial Scholarships are:
+Also included are the 2023 JAVA Memorial Scholarships ($1,500) honoring Nisei veterans, JAVA members, and/or their family members:

-► Dr. Americ Bugliani Scholarship -- in honor of his liberator, Paul Sakamoto, 442nd veteran.
+– Dr. Americo Bugliani Scholarship in honor of his liberator, Paul Sakamoto, 100th Infantry Battalion/442nd RCT veteran.

-► Ranger Grant Hirabayashi Scholarship -- in honor of Ranger Grant Jiro Hirabayashi, MIS veteran.
+– Ranger Grant Hirabayashi Scholarship in honor of Ranger Grant Jiro Hirabayashi, MIS.

-► Colonel Jimmie Kanaya Scholarship -- in honor of Colonel Jimmie Kanaya, a three-war veteran–WW II, Korean, and Vietnam.
+– Colonel Jimmie Kanaya Scholarship in honor of Colonel Jimmie Kanaya, U.S. Army, a three-war veteran – WW II, Korean, and Vietnam.

-► Ben Kurki Scholarship -- in honor of Sergeant Ben Kuroki, a gunner in the Army Air Corps, 505th Bombardment Group.
+– Ben Kuroki Scholarship in honor of Sergeant Ben Kuroki, a gunner in the US Army Air Corps, 505th Bombardment Group.

-► Matsui Scholarship -- in honor of Victor Matsui, MIS veteran, and wife Teru.
+– Matsui Scholarship in honor of Victor Matsui, MIS veteran, and his wife Teru.

-Descendants of those who served in the 100th Infantry Battalion, the 442nd Regimental Combat Team, the Military Intelligence Service, or the 1399th Engineer Construction Battalion, or descendants of Japanese American soldiers who served during World War II in other United States military units, including the Women’s Army Corps or Army Nurses Corps are eligible and encouraged to apply.
+Descendants of those who served in the 100th Infantry Battalion, the 442nd Regimental Combat Team, the Military Intelligence Service, the 1399th Engineer Construction Battalion, the 522nd Field Artillery Battalion, or descendants of Japanese American soldiers who served during World War II in other United States military units, including the Women’s Army Corps or Army Nurses Corps are eligible and encouraged to apply.

-Current members of JAVA whose membership began prior to April 1, 2019, are eligible and encouraged to apply.
-Children of current JAVA members are also eligible and encouraged to apply if the applicant’s parent or guardian was a member of JAVA prior to April 1, 2019.
+Current members of JAVA whose membership began before April 1, 2021, are eligible and encouraged to apply.
+Children of current JAVA members are also eligible and encouraged to apply if the applicant’s parent or guardian was a member of JAVA before April 1, 2021.

-Past or present members of the Army’s 100th Battalion, 442nd Infantry, 522nd Field Artillery Battalion, ROTC, or U.S. Marine Corps Platoon Leaders Course are eligible and encouraged to apply for the U.S. Senator Daniel K. Inouye Memorial Scholarship.
-Applicants should demonstrate their lifelong commitment to public and uniformed service leadership for the nation.
+Past or present members of the Army’s 100th Battalion, 442nd Infantry Regiment, Reserve Officers Training Corps, or U.S. Marine Corps Platoon Leaders Course are eligible and encouraged to apply for the U.S. Senator Daniel K. Inouye Memorial Scholarship.
+Applicants should demonstrate their lifelong commitment to uniformed and public service leadership for the nation.